toppeMRI/toppe/Files.md

 The `.mod` file format is a custom format that is used for both RF excitation, readout, and gradient-only modules.
-A `.mod` file contains one or more RF and gradient pulse shapes, and is created with the **`toppe.writemod`** Matlab function.
+A `.mod` file contains one or more RF and gradient pulse shapes defined on a **4us raster time**, and is created with the **`toppe.writemod`** Matlab function.

 To plot the contents of the `.mod` files in our 3D GRE example, do: